 16 Ways to Recognize a Psychopath

 The words insane, crazy, and psycho are thrown around a whole heck of a lot these days.
 So much so that it’s easy to forget their medical definitions.
-Today, we’re zeroing in on your friendly neighbourhood psychopath.
+Fortunately, you can learn everything you need to know about psychopaths with a search online.

-By definition, a psychopath is a “person suffering from chronic mental disorder with abnormal or violent social behavior.”
 It’s a personality disorder that can dramatically impact an individual’s inhibitions, as well as their ability to empathize and connect with others.
+Psychopathy can present itself in subtle ways, but there are some tell-tale signs.

 Unless you’re reading this article to figure out if your neighbor’s kid is dangerous, it’s safe to say that your psychopath is all grown up.
 But psychopathy truly is a lifelong struggle that begins in ones formative years.
 This doesn’t necessarily mean that everyone with a troubled childhood is a psychopath, but many of the traits that you’ll read about over the following few pages often manifest themselves early in a child’s development.
 Run-ins with the law, behavioral problems, and even bad grades can be early red flags.